-The different topics that are presented, such as karma, rebirth, mind and its functions, etc will be examinded from various perspectives, analyzing their profound meaning asa well as explaining their day-to-day applications in a normal Western life.
-It is an excellent introduction to the theory and practice of Tibetan Buddhism as well ans an opportunity to touch base with the root teachings, and deepen one's understanding.
+The topics that are presented during the course, such as karma, rebirth, mind and its functions etc. will be examined from various perspectives, analyzing their profound meaning as well as explaining their day-to-day applications in a normal Western life.
+It is an excellent introduction to the theory and practice of Tibetan Buddhism as well as an opportunity to touch base with the root teachings, and deepen one's understanding.

-But most of all it is an experientail course.
+But most of all it is an experiential course.
 Most people are touched by the teachings at a very deep level.
-The teachings are challending long held and treasured beliefs, and at the same time offer a new perspecitve on a range of issues.
+The teachings are challenging long held and treasured beliefs, and at the same time offer a new perspective on a range of issues.

-It takes courage to day this course, and patience.
-Courage because you will see yourself in a new way, let yourselfget involved in the teachings, examine them with an open mind; patience because it takes time to change habits, developing a good heart.
-Learning to be more tolerant and loving takes time.
+It takes courage to take this course, and patience.
+Courage because you will see yourself in a new way, let yourself get involved in the teachings, examine them with an open mind.
+Patience because it takes time to change habits, developing a good heart, and learning to be more tolerant and loving takes time.